I ran into a nasty folder naming issue recently where I was unable to delete a number of folders on my server.

 Naming Files, Paths and Namespaces

 This article talks mainly about long file names, but it looks like that's basically the same issue of file names that the Classic Windows file APIs can't deal with.
-Although I'm having this issue with folders here, the same issues and solutions apply to files as well.
+Although I'm having this issue with folders here, the same problem with extra spaces applies to files as well.

 I didn't try renaming once I got the folders to delete, but I suspect you can also use other commands like

-ren to rename files as long as you use the extended path syntax for both files.
+del to manipulate files as long as you use the extended path syntax all files involved in the operation.

 It's good to know that the extended path syntax using the